 - Legacy Catalog

 The Malta Study Center Collection is part of the Hill Museum & Manuscript Library Rare Books and Special Collections.
-The collection dates back to the foundation of the Malta Study Center in 1973 when a series of gifts and acquisitions were made to support the Center’s mission to microfilm the hand-written heritage of Malta and the Sovereign Military Order of Saint John of Jerusalem, of Rhodes, and of Malta.
+The collection dates back to the foundation of the Malta Study Center in 1973 when a series of gifts and acquisitions were made to support the Center’s mission to microfilm the hand-written heritage of Malta and the Order of Saint John of Jerusalem.
 The Malta Study Center Collection includes manuscripts, early printed books, incunabula, art, cartography, and some rare modern printed works and stamps.
 New acquisitions are made annually through gifts, grants, and acquisitions made possible through funds from the Malta Study Center’s endowment.